 • Things you are (biometrics: fingerprint, hand shape, iris pattern, etc)

 Those are listed in the order of how often they are used today on computer systems: passwords are the most common, and so on.
 DARPA's Active Authentication research project just started around 2015 and there don't seem to be any usefully practical implementations yet.
-However, human society has used different versions of these over the millennia.
+(Yes, there are early systems in this area, but nothing I've heard of that's a significant advancement) However, human society has used different versions of these over the millennia.

 Something you are is the oldest, predating language.
 Is that a family member that should be allowed into the shelter?
+That method secured access to rock shelters occupied by hominids and early humans.
 That evolved over millennia into official guards only allowing recognized persons to enter controlled spaces.
 Only recognized advisors and family members were allowed into the royal chamber.

 Something you know would have been the next one.
 The guard doesn't recognize the visitor, but the visitor knows the special pass phrase needed to gain admittance.